Azure/FTALive-Sessions/content/management/azure-monitor-agent-migration/readme.md

 # Azure Monitor - Migration from Legacy Agents to Azure Monitor Agent

 ## Overview
-In this session, learn how to plan and approach your migration from the legacy Microsoft Monitoring Agent/OMS Agent to the Azure Monitor Agent
+In this session, learn how to plan and approach your migration from the legacy Microsoft Monitoring Agent/OMS Agent to the Azure Monitor Agent, where used with Azure Monitor and other services.

 ## Agenda